Update Nov. 6: The performances were postponed to Jan. 8 through Jan. 20 as Ornanong suffers a dog bite injury.

 BANGKOK — A few years ago, she drew soldiers along with audiences to her land called “Bang La Merd.”
-Next month, B-Floor Theatre’s Oranong Thaisriwong will continue her conversation on free expression in a pop-up heaven called “Sawan Arcade.”
+Next month, B-Floor Theatre’s Ornanong Thaisriwong will continue her conversation on free expression in a pop-up heaven called “Sawan Arcade.”

-Oranong’s show is a return to solo performance form for the member of the experimental theatre troupe.
+Ornanong’s show is a return to solo performance form for the member of the experimental theatre troupe.
 Through her direction and performance, she will lead audiences to a “paradise” that soon falls under threat before the audience’s eyes.

 As with previous B-Floor productions, expect deft puncturing of taboo topics abstracted just enough to avoid censure and Oranong’s signature invitation of audience interaction.